Changing XenCenter Options

 Authentication method is used to authenticate to the proxy server.
 Select the same authentication method as the one the proxy server is set for.

-For example, if the proxy server requests XenCenter to authenticate using Digest, then XenCenter fails to authenticate if the Basic authentication method is selected and vice versa.
+For example, if the proxy server requests XenCenter to authenticate using Digest, then XenCenter fails to authenticate if the Basic authentication method is selected.

-You can specify how long to wait when trying to establish a connection with a managed server by adjusting the number of seconds to wait for a connection timeout.
-You should not set this value too low if you don’t want to receive a lot of false alerts due to network-related problems.
+You can specify how long to wait when establishing a connection with a managed server by adjusting the number of seconds to wait for a connection timeout.
+Do not set this value too low if you don’t want to receive many false alerts due to network-related problems.

 See also: Connecting and disconnecting servers.

-Use the settings on this tab to specify if you want your login credentials for managed servers to be stored and used to automatically reconnect to all your managed servers at the start of each XenCenter session.
+Use the settings on this tab to specify whether to store your login credentials for managed servers.
+Stored login credentials can be used to reconnect automatically to all your managed servers at the start of each XenCenter session.
 You can also set a master password here to protect your stored login credentials.

 XenCenter plug-in consists of the following components: